pepicrft/xcode-modular-apps-workshop/README.md

 - ✅ Task automation using [Sake](https://github.com/xcodeswift/sake).

 ## On this repository
-- [GitHubKit](): Framework that cointains the components to interact with the GitHub API.
+- [GitHubKit](/Projects/GitHubKit): Framework that cointains the components to interact with the GitHub API.
+- [IssuesKit](/Projects/IssuesKit): Framework that cointains the app business logic.
+- [App](/Projects/App): iOS application that shows the user assigned GitHub issues.
 - [Slides](/slides): The workshop slides.

 ## Questions